Medicare Enrolled

 What this data tells you about Dr. Sherman

-Dr. Christopher Sherman is a radiation oncology in Greenville, TX, with 19 years in practice.
+Dr. Christopher Sherman is a radiation oncology specialist in Greenville, TX, with 19 years of NPI registration.
 Based on federal Medicare data, Dr. Sherman performed 5,174 Medicare services across 4,960 unique beneficiaries.

 Between the years covered by Open Payments, Dr. Sherman received a total of $54 from 3 pharmaceutical and/or device companies across 3 individual payments.
 These payments are legal, publicly disclosed under the federal Sunshine Act, and common in radiation oncology.
 Most payments are for meals and travel — low-value interactions common across virtually all practicing physicians.
 Patients may wish to discuss these relationships with their provider.